Flabellomicrosiphum Gillette & Palmer

 Flabellomicrosiphum tridentatae (Wilson)

 As noted above, this is one of the first aphids I learned to collect when I was about 20 years old.
 It is locally common on big sagebrush (Artemisia tridentata), but it is interestingly absent from large swaths of this plant’s range.
 Sagebrushes are known to be diverse in terms of plant chemistry, and it is possible that such variability in the plant controls the insect’s distribution.
-I so far have specimens from Idaho, Oregon, and Wyoming.
+I so far have specimens from Idaho, Oregon, Washington, and Wyoming.